rishirajsingh90/arms-receipts/README.md

 **Getting started**

 1. Clone the repo via git `git clone git@github.com:rishirajsingh90/arms-receipts.git`
 2. Install and configure Postgres database, the SQL dump file containing all DB schema is checked in.
-An existing `arms` DB is assumed to exist to create the DB under
+An existing `arms` DB is assumed to exist under
 3. Create a file under `./server/config/config.json` with the following format for local development
 ```
 {